19. 5. 2023

 In March of this year, Shlomo released his second original album, You & Me.
 On it too, he takes on the persona of a distinctive guide, leading the listener through a diverse world.
 The excellent percussion, original compositions and energetic interplay of the whole quintet will transport you from the centre of Europe to the most diverse corners of our planet.

-Udi Shlomo – drums, Omri Abramov – saxophone, Oscar Andreas Haug – trumpet, Phillip Edwards Granly – piano, Andreas Svabø – double bass
+Udi Shlomo – drums, Omri Abramov – saxophone, Oscar Andreas Haug – trumpet, Moshe Elmakias – piano, Andreas Svabø – double bass

 One of the most important jazz personalities in Slovakia, double bassist and bass-guitarist Juraj Griglák, meets again with the drumming legend Poogie Bell to serve the audience an unmistakable mix of jazz, soul and funk.